ddella/Interfaces/MAC/README.md

 The function *get_mac_address* takes two arguments, see at the end for the function prototype:
 * A pointer to a ```struct mac_addr```.
 This is an output parameter.
 It will be filled, by the function, with the MAC address, if it succeeds.
-* A string of characters that represents the interface name I want the MAC address, ex: "eth0".
+* A string that represents the interface name I want the MAC address, ex: "eth0".

 The function returns either **EXIT_SUCCESS** or **EXIT_FAILURE**.